spkenv/spk/README.md

 #### Other Notes

-- The make `packages.python2` and `packages.python3` targets can be used to bootstrap just enough to be able to build python for spk.
-The python recipes will build multiple python versions for each gcc48 and 63 as well as for the different python abi's
+- The `make packages.python3` target can be used to bootstrap just enough to be able to build Python for SPK.
+The Python recipes will build multiple Python versions for each gcc48 and 63 as well as for the different Python ABIs
 - The make `packages.gnu` target can be used to bootstrap just enough to get "native" spk packages for gcc48 and gcc63

-Of course, the packages themselves can also be build with the `spk build <spec_file>` command directly, though you may find that some required build dependencies need to be generated with the `make packages.bootstrap.full` command first.
+Of course, the packages themselves can also be built with the `spk build <spec_file>` command directly, though you may find that some required build dependencies need to be generated with the `make packages.bootstrap.full` command first.

 The following RPM packages must be installed in order to create the bootstrap packages.